Multimodal LLMs Do Not Compose Skills Optimally Across Modalities: Related Work

 \subsection{Skill composition in neural networks}

-There are different ways to understand and approach \textbf{skills} and \textbf{skill composition} in the literature, ranging from robotics \cite{qureshicomposing, liu2025skill} to LLMs \cite{zhao2024can}.
+There are different ways to understand and approach \textbf{skills} and \textbf{skill composition} in the literature, both in robotics \cite{qureshicomposing, liu2025skill} and in LLMs \cite{zhao2024can}.
 We will cover the literature of the domains that are closest to our work.

 In the artificial agent community, skills are defined as separated atomic tools that an agent can use at inference time via API calls \cite{zheng2025skillweaverwebagentsselfimprove, NEURIPS2023_871ed095}.
 Thus, skill composition is the ability of those agents to compose the tools available to solve different tasks.
-To achieve skill composition \citet{zheng2025skillweaverwebagentsselfimprove} focus on self-improvement techniques, whereas \citet{NEURIPS2023_871ed095} rely on an LLM to plan a sequence of tools to be used to approach a given task.
+To achieve skill composition \citet{zheng2025skillweaverwebagentsselfimprove} focus on self-improvement techniques proposing a structured pipeline that allows web agents to autonomously discover, refine, and recombine reusable skills over time.
+In contrast, \citet{NEURIPS2023_871ed095} rely on an LLM to plan a sequence of tools to be used to approach a given task.

-The LLM community offers some other views on skill composition. \citet{zhao2024can} defines skill composition as the capacity to combine learned skills in novel ways that are not encountered during training.
+The LLM community offers some other views on skill composition. \citet{zhao2024can} defines compositional generalization as ``the capacity to combine learned skills in novel ways that are not encountered during training''.
+We adopt this definition in our formulation of skill composition.
 They used the SkillMix dataset \cite{yu2023skill} to show that LLMs can learn to compose skills to some extent through specific fine-tuning.
 In this framework, the skills they consider are \textit{literary, rhetorical, reasoning, logic, theory of mind, pragmatics, common sense} and \textit{physical knowledge}.

 We also understand skills as specific abilities learned by neural networks during training.
 However, rather than focusing on diffuse skill categories and complex compositions for text-only LLMs as in \citet{yu2023skill}, we focus on the multimodal scenario, where visual and textual skills can be sharply divided, and study straightforward scenarios that can be solved by combining one \textbf{visual} skill with one \textbf{textual} skill.
 This allows us to measure the cross-modality skill composition gap, and study how well MLLMs are able to compose skills across modalities.